 The Earth has always gone through changes, She always will.
 From Ice-ages through to the Paleocene-Eocene thermal maximum; when the global temperature 55 million years ago, rose by 6 degrees Celsius and caused major ecosystem changes and the extinction of many organisms.

 The Earth's climate is unstable and even minor changes to the energy balance causes large changes in climate.
 This then results in enormous damage to ecosystems (and human societies across the world).

 We cannot 'stop' some change from happening but we should do everything possible to reduce the scale of Man-kinds detrimental effect.
 As people who 'Revere the Earth' we have a huge responsibility to lead by example.

 The Role of the Land

-The formation of the Earth Herself is so extremely complex that it would need another complete web-site to cover just this alone.
-To try to simplify this (impossible) links to further information are included for those that wish to go deeper.
+The formation of the Earth Herself is so extremely complex that another complete web-site would be needed just to cover just this alone.
+To try to simplify this (impossible), links to further information are included for those that wish to go deeper.
 The rocks that form the Earth's surface are one of three main types

 - Igneous - crystallised deep in the Earth from molten magma

 - Metamorphic - one of the previous two changed by great heat or pressure.

 The rocks that form the crust of the Earth (the part on which we walk) are not one complete, continuous, solid mass.
 They are arranged in very large 'plates' which are constantly moving, this is called continental drift.
 Earthquakes and Volcanoes occur where these plates collide.
 This is also where mountains are built and where the plates pull apart rift valleys and trenches are formed.
 This process is known as plate tectonics.
 These processes; including rock structure, movement and weather, create many, many different landforms - this is the geology and geography of our landscapes.